How Were Blacksmiths Exposed to Asbestos?

-The majority of blacksmiths tend to work in a more artisanal setting than in the past.
+Most blacksmiths tend to work in a more artisanal setting than in the past.
 Today they produce ornamental pieces and artwork rather than create tools, the traditional role of a blacksmith.
-In spite of this change, the blacksmithing process is still the same.

-Blacksmiths were exposed to a number of products that were known to contain asbestos.
-Some of these products were not unique to blacksmithing, though some were.
-Both types included:
+Blacksmiths were exposed to a number of products that were known to contain asbestos, including protective gear, insulation and construction materials.

-In their asbestos lawsuit, Schleicher and Cox claimed they were required to work around asbestos-containing materials, which violated federal law that says employees must be given a safe place to work.
-In a court response, BNSF denied responsibility, and blamed the lack of scientific knowledge about the dangers of asbestos at the time the negligence allegedly occurred.
-The company also blamed the carelessness, recklessness and negligence of the plaintiffs who didn’t take responsibility for their own health.
-This case is not yet resolved.
+BNSF denied responsibility and blamed a lack of scientific knowledge about the dangers of asbestos at the time the negligence allegedly occurred.
+The company also blamed the carelessness, recklessness and negligence of the plaintiffs, who they said didn’t take responsibility for their own health.
+The outcome of the case was not made public.